Fidiam-Jonathon/SpaceShooter/README.md

 # SpaceShooter
-this is my first project using Unity 2018.2
+this is my second project using Unity 2018.2